IKiselevii/install-vpn-server-on-gcp/README.md

 6. [Optional] Setup dns server.
 In DNS tab, you can copy values in <code>/etc/resolv.conf</code> of VPN Server and update the **search domain** of client.

+###On Client(Keenetic OS):
+1. On keenetic folder Internet - Other connections - Create connection
+2. Fill fields in a menu with EXTERNAL_IP and VPN user's credentials

 -----

 Feel free to open issues.